 I am in the process of creating a Landsknecht outfit that needed the a honeycomb smocked pleated shirt to start the ensemble.
+Visit my article “Was it Honeycomb Smocking on 16th c.
+German Clothing, or something else...” for a discussion on the appropriateness of honeycomb smocking.
 This high necked hemd (shirt) style is based on woodcuts from 16th c.
 Landsknechts ( Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte) and woodcut/drawing examples on my Pinterest board).

 Once cut I the fabric, I stitched the seams in the back and roll hemmed the raw edge of the neck and sleeves using the sewing machine.
 I left the rest unsewn while completing the smocked pleating on the neck and sleeve collars.
 I used a pleating method and honeycomb smocking technique, as described in my honeycomb smocking demo and apron posts.
 The honeycomb smocking and pleats stopped short 3/4 inch from the edge to allow the cuff seam and collar opening.